ololademi-asake/azure-load-testing/README.md

 4. **Production-Safe**: Intelligent Azure safety controls prevent chaos from causing real outages
 5. **Scalable**: Works for single services or complex distributed systems

-## Next Steps

-**Before we proceed with any infrastructure deployment, I need your approval for:**

-1. **Resource Planning**: Which Azure services to provision
-2. **Experiment Design**: What types of chaos experiments to create
-3. **Integration Points**: How to connect with your existing systems
-4. **Safety Boundaries**: What limits to put on chaos experiments
-5. **Reporting Requirements**: What stakeholders need what information

-This platform will transform how you approach system reliability, turning chaos into your competitive advantage!

----

-**Ready to build something amazing?
-Let's discuss the next steps!**